CaoRX/sharp-heic/README.md

 You can also download from [releases](https://github.com/CaoRX/sharp-heic/releases).
 Currently(1.0.0) the layer file is for arm64 architecture on Node.js 20.x runtime, so you can build your own layer if needed.

 ## Usage
 To use this layer, you can create a AWS Lambda function under corresponding runtime(Node.js 20.x) and architecture(e.g. arm64).
+Note that you need to set environment variable LIBHEIF_PLUGIN_PATH to /opt/lib/libheif.
 Then you need to upload this sharp-layer.zip as a layer, and append it to your function.
 A sample function may look like:
 ```javascript
 import sharp from "sharp";
 import { execSync } from 'child_process';